Boulder Dash (roller coaster): Characteristics

+2001 incident

-On June 13, 2001, a 23-year-old worker was killed after being struck by a roller coaster train.
+On June 13, 2001, a 23-year-old worker was killed after being struck by one of the coaster's trains.
 Occupational Safety and Health Administration (OSHA) officials subsequently visited Lake Compounce and found several safety violations, fining the park $29,000.
 In November 2001, this fine was halved as part of a settlement between the park and OSHA.
 The worker's family sued Lake Compounce in 2002 over the accident.

 Awards and rankings

 Boulder Dash was voted the world's top wooden roller coaster in 2001 by the National Amusement Park Historical Association.
-In addition, since 2001, the ride has been one of the top five wooden roller coasters as ranked by Amusement Today's Golden Ticket Awards.
+In addition, from 2001 to 2023, the ride was one of the top five wooden roller coasters as ranked by Amusement Today's Golden Ticket Awards.
 The 2004 Golden Ticket Awards was the first in which Boulder Dash was the top-ranked wooden coaster.